-As you look to spruce up your garden, ready for socialising with family and close friends, your shopping list might have all manner of essential items.
-The major items in most British gardens include picnic chairs, benches, patio tables, and parasols.
+As you look to spruce up your domestic garden space, ready for socialising with family and close friends, your shopping list might have all manner of essential items.
+The major items in most British gardens include picnic garden chairs, picnic benches, patio coffee table, and parasols.
 These are often complemented with other products such as fire pits and outdoor cookware.

 Here we provide an update on the garden furniture shortage and how it affects the supply of these items.